 As you prepare to embrace a new year, we take a look at the top trends that have emerged on Envato Elements and Envato Market over the past 12 months.
-By exploring the most popular things people searched for and bought, we can reveal insights that could help inform your own work in 2020.
-For more, check our trend predictions for next year.
+By exploring the most popular things people searched for and bought, we can reveal insights that could help inform your own work this year.
+For more inspiration, check our trend predictions for 2020.

 This is the Modern Way

 “UX illustration styles for SaaS websites have been emerging since 2017, and the trend shows no sign of slowing down,” says GraphicRiver and Envato Elements content specialist Kate McInnes.
 Designers are seeking inspiration via the search terms ‘modern’, ‘minimalist’, and ‘isometric’ across graphics, web, and video.
 They're discovering artistic add-ons, Photoshop actions, and animated text layouts to help them create visually appealing work.

 In response to an increasingly cluttered online world, we are seeing a desire to strip down design to its most essential elements.
 As a result, simple sans serif fonts like the Tundra typeface, social media bundles that put simplicity front and center, and ‘clean’ infographics are all having a moment.

 Illustration Goes Isometric

 A beautiful blend of flat and 3D, isometric design takes complex visual information and makes it less confusing.
 Always one step ahead of the curve, our Adobe tutorials will give your technical illustrations the edge, while isometric graphics and WordPress themes were among the most popular items on Envato Elements and Envato Market this year.